Invasion of cooperation in scale-free networks: Accumulated vs. average payoffs: Results

 In all the simulations above, we adopted a ``weak'' PD setting where the sucker's payoff ($S$) is equal to the punishment ($P$), which is a common assumption made in many earlier studies (e.g., \cite{NowakMay1992, SantosPacheco2005}).
 However, this assumption does not create an incentive for cooperators to switch their strategy to defection when they play a game with defectors.

 In order to test the robustness of our findings in a ``strong'' PD setting with $T>R>P>S$ and $2R > T+S$, we conducted another set of simulations using the ``donation game'' model.
 The donation game is a special class of ``strong'' PD where each cooperator provides a benefit $b$ to the other player by incurring cost $c$ to himself, with $0<c<b$.
-Thus, the payoff structure of the donation game is given by $T=b$, $R=b-c$, $P=0$, and $S=-c$ \cite{Ohtsuki_etal2006}.
+Thus, the payoff structure of the donation game is given by $T=b$, $R=b-c$, $P=0$, and $S=-c$ \cite{Hilbe_etal2013}.
 For simplicity, we varied just one parameter $b$ from 1 to 2, while letting $c = b - 1$.
-Figure \ref{fracCdonation} shows the fraction of cooperators in the simulations of the donation game.
+Figure \ref{fracCdonation} shows the fraction of cooperators on scale-free networks in the simulations of the donation game.
 We find cooperation is greatly inhibited in the donation game compared to the weak PD.
 Cooperation sharply drops in both cases and the same tendency between average and accumulated payoff fitness conditions with the weak PD can only be seen in the low limited range of $b$ ($b=1.1$).
+In the case of the weak PD, the payoffs between $P$ and $S$ are the same by definition, making cooperators not so disadvantageous against defectors.
+In contrast, in the donation game, defectors can easily exploit cooperators.
+Thus, cooperation can only survive within the limited range of $b$.